kadena-community/pact-toolbox/packages/runtime/README.md

 ## Overview

-The `@pact-toolbox/runtime` package provides a comprehensive Node.js client for interacting with Pact smart contracts.
-It offers high-level APIs for contract deployment, transaction execution, and blockchain interactions with support for multiple network types and configurations.
+The `@pact-toolbox/runtime` package provides a comprehensive Node.js client for interacting with Pact smart contracts on the Kadena blockchain.
+It offers high-level APIs for contract deployment, transaction execution, and blockchain interactions with support for multiple network types including local Pact servers, devnets, testnets, and mainnet.

 ## Installation